 After sharing with the team we all really resonated with concepts 1 and 5 from the latest sketch group.
 The portal concept seemed to be it.
 I immediately replied to Joe asking for digital variations and options for these concepts of which he attacked and produced in no time.

 Boom!
 Some awesome hit my inbox.
 There were come clear concept winners from this batch that we wanted to pursue.
 Although I liked the DNA concept quite a bit we ultimately decided that it did not capture the story at first glance and therefore we moved forward within the first four concepts from this round of sketches.
 The next round was getting us closer and closer to a landing spot.

 We chose a candidate from the above concepts and kept refining, discussing, tweaking and refining some more.
 As logo creation goes the final details can be a bit tedious and clients or in this case ourselves can become to caught up in the details.
 Patience and understanding was exercised on both sides and we pushed on to the next round which added a new factor and element… the font.
 We wanted it to still have that sci-fi feel and so concepts with various options were presented.

 After a few final tweaks, thoughts and discussions of which I will shield you from at this point in the post we all came to an agreement on the font and image layout and essentially the final.

 I hope that you enjoyed the journey through the NS Cloner branding process as much as I enjoyed being involved in it.
-I am always amazed at the effort and challenge that comes with bring a simple, clean and effective look to a logo and brand.
-We hope that this is a great first step in the that direction.
+I am always amazed at the effort and challenge that comes with bringing a simple, clean, and effective look to a logo and brand.
+We hope that this is a great first step in that direction.
 Let us know what you think in the comments below.
 Do you like it, love it or hate it?